 So the easiest way to stay in the AAAI family is to accumulate 8 AAAI CEUs per year.
 Each AAAI/ISMA class is 8 CEUs.

 I do encourage people to attend seminars and workshops from other organizations if those topics are of interest to you.
 Recertifying or not, the education you get will help you in the real world.

 How to stop the cert from expiring

 If your personal trainer cert expires, you WILL have to take the personal trainer test again.
 Each AAAI certification has an expiration date.
 Go check what that date is!

 To ensure your fitness cert does not expire, I suggest you choose a date that’s at least 6 months before the expiration date and put it a calendar program like MS Outlook or Google Calendar.
 That way when the date arrives you will get a reminder.

 Don’t put your fitness cert in a drawer and forget about it.
 Trust me.
 I get a lot of emails from people who did this and the cert expired.
 Once your certification expires, you will have to take the test of that fitness cert again.

-Tip.
-NEVER give your certification to a gym.
+NEVER give your certification to the fitness center you will be working at.
 Give them a copy of the certification.
-If the gym loses that cert, you will have to pay AAAI $30 for a new certification.
+If the gym loses your certification, you will have to pay AAAI $30 for a new certification.
 Many people make this mistake.
 There is no reason why a gym would need the actual cert.

-If the gym manager says they need the actual cert, they don’t know what they are talking about.
-You can make a very good color copy on most home printers.
-Staples etc can also do it for you.
+If the gym manager says they need the actual cert, trust me when I say, they don’t know what they are talking about.
+All they need to make sure the cert is legit is the certification number.
+Also, if they give you the excuse that they want to post your cert on a wall and want a good copy, you can make a very good color copy on most home printers.
+Staples etc. can also do it for you.